 - Wear protective clothing.
 When you go into mosquito-infested areas, wear a long-sleeved shirt, long pants, socks and shoes.

 - Reduce mosquito habitat.
-The mosquitoes that carry the Zika virus typically live in and around houses, breeding in standing water that can collect in such things as animal dishes, flower pots and used automobile tires.
-Reduce the breeding habitat to lower mosquito populations.
+The mosquitoes that carry the Zika virus usually live in and around houses and breed in standing water that has collected in containers such as animal dishes, flower pots and used automobile tires.
+At least once a week, empty any sources of standing water to help lower mosquito populations.

 Preparing for an appointment